jziggas/angular-prompt/README.md

  - #### options.inputRequired
  Type: `Boolean`
  Default: `true`
- Set to `false` if you wish to prompt the user for an optional text value.
+ This will make the input field required.

  - #### options.inputMinLength
  Type: `number`
  Default: `0`
- Set a maximum length to the input value.
+ Sets a maximum length to the input value.

  - #### options.inputMaxLength
  Type: `number`
  Default: `1000`
- Set a minimum length to the input value.
+ Sets a minimum length to the input value.

  - #### options.label
  Type: `String`